 I haven’t made popcorn for years, and the last time I made it I used oil in the frying pan to help the corn kernels heat up.

-But I wanted a healthier version of popcorn to keep inline with my generally healthy wholefood approach to food, so I went searching for oil free popcorn and came across this great recipe by The Vegan Ronin.
+But I wanted a healthier version of popcorn to keep inline with my generally healthy wholefood approach to food, so I went searching for oil free popcorn and came across a great recipe by The Vegan Ronin.

-It was the best of the recipes I came across, so I pretty much followed their process, and it turned out great.
+It was the best of the healthy popcorn recipes that I came across, so I pretty much followed their process, and it turned out really well.

 I was actually surprised at how easy and low-fuss it was.
 Not to mention delicious.